dongzgh/dongzgh.github.io/journal.md

 ## 2020-09-22

 * [HEXAGONMI](#hexagonmi)
-	* Investigated the bug #27249 related with extension surface creation (Alex Chubarev)
+	* Investigated the bug #27249 related with extension surface creation (Chubarev)
 	* Investigated the bug #27262 related with material checking in unfolding (Adrian)
 	* Fixed the bug #27265 related with irregular Notch removal
 	* Investigated the bug #27267 related with ugly notch faces (Pranav)